anywhichway/cxproduct/README.md

 Although a generator implementation is fast for access to the first combination since it does not compute all possible combinations, it is O(n) for access to the last combination.

-Typically there will be higher performance variablity with the generator functions.
-My hypothesis is this is because they are more likley to use RAM internally and the garbage collector may be invoked between the internal calls to `.next()`.

-The `@anywhichway/cartesian-product` implementation is O(1) for all combinations when they are accessed by index.
-Iterating over all combinations is still O(n).
-However, the function that computes the combination at an index is slightly faster than a generator function, so it still succeeds on a 7x7 matrix with a 2000ms timeout when a generator fails.
-And, at as an artihmetic function it is unlikely to impact the garbage collector.
+The `@anywhichway/cartesian-product` for iterating over all combinations is still O(n).
+However, the function that computes the combination at an index is faster than a generator function, so it still succeeds on a 7x7 matrix with a 2000ms timeout when a generator fails.
+For small products it seems to be about 10% faster.
+For large products it seems to be about 10x faster.
+I think this is because of garbage collection (see below).
+Additionally, the implementation is O(1) for any specific combination when it is accessed by index; whereas generator functions are O(n), where `n` is the index.
+This is useful if statistical sampling of the Cartesian product is required.

+Typically there will be higher performance variability with the generator functions.
+My hypothesis is this is because they are more likely to use RAM internally and the garbage collector may be invoked between the internal calls to `.next()`.
+Since the `CXProduct` implementation uses a simple arithmetic function it is unlikely to impact the garbage collector.

 # Building & Testing

 Building, testing and quality assessment are conducted using Mocha, Chai, Istanbul, Benchtest, Code Climate, and Codacity.

 # Updates (reverse chronological order)

+2023-02-11 v2.0.2 Updated documentation.

 2023-02-06 v2.0.1 Updated docs.
 Added `@anywhichway/cartesian-product` as a dev dependency.